-We believe that current market conditions present opportunities for investment in middle-market companies with attractive risk-adjusted returns for several reasons, including:
+We believe there are abundant opportunities for investments in middle-market companies with attractive risk-adjusted returns for several reasons, including:

 The current market environment may mean more favorable terms for investments in middle-market companies.
-We believe the tight supply of credit due to deleveraging by banks provides a promising environment in which to originate investments in middle-market companies.
-We believe we are able to structure investments with lower leverage multiples, higher current returns, greater opportunity for equity appreciation, better prepayment protection, and more meaningful financial covenants than are typically available on commensurate investments in large liquid market companies.
+We believe the tight supply of all forms of credit due to deleveraging by banks, hedge funds and structured investment vehicles, such as collateralized loan obligation (CLO) funds, will remain for years and that this situation provides a promising environment in which to originate investments in middle-market companies.
+We believe we are able to structure investments with lower leverage multiples, higher current returns, greater opportunity for equity appreciation, better prepayment protection, tighter deal structures and more meaningful financial covenants than were typical previously.

 Middle-market companies have faced increasing difficulty in accessing the capital markets.
-While many middle-market companies were able to raise funds by raising debt in the capital markets in the past, we believe this approach to financing has become more difficult, as transactions have increased in size to address investors' demands for greater liquidity in securities such as high yield bonds.
-In addition, we believe that many senior lenders have, in recent years, de-emphasized their service and product offerings to middle-market businesses in favor of lending to large corporate clients and managing large, liquid capital markets transactions.
+While many middle-market companies were formerly able to raise funds by issuing high-yield bonds, we believe this approach to financing has become more difficult, as commercial and investment banks are capital-constrained.